arq5x/gemini/docs/content/database_schema.rst

-polyphen_score    FLOAT         Polyphen scores for the severely affected transcript sift_pred         STRING        SIFT predictions for the snp's (VEP only) for the most severely affected transcript sift_score        FLOAT         SIFT scores for the predictions depth             INTEGER       The number of aligned sequence reads that led to this variant call strand_bias       FLOAT         Strand bias at the variant position rms_map_qual      FLOAT         RMS mapping quality, a measure of variance of quality scores
+polyphen_score    FLOAT         Polyphen scores for the severely affected transcript sift_pred         STRING        SIFT predictions for the snp's (VEP only) for the most severely affected transcript sift_score        FLOAT         SIFT scores for the predictions anc_allele        STRING        The reported ancestral allele if there is one. rms_bq            FLOAT         The RMS base quality at this position. cigar             STRING        CIGAR string describing how to align an alternate allele to the reference allele. depth             INTEGER       The number of aligned sequence reads that led to this variant call strand_bias       FLOAT         Strand bias at the variant position rms_map_qual      FLOAT         RMS mapping quality, a measure of variance of quality scores